The Grace Cathedral Choirs

 Music plays a vital role in the worship life of the Cathedral.
 The choirs of Grace Cathedral provide musical leadership during all sung worship services in the Cathedral.
 Adults, youth, and children all share their musical gifts leading inspiring congregational hymns and service music along with providing high quality anthems and major choral works from many choral genres and musical periods.
 The Cathedral is affiliated with the Royal School of Church Music in America.

-Contact Zachary Cope, interim Cathedral Choirmaster, if you would like to join one of the Cathedral’s choirs.
+Contact Eduardo Garcia-Novelli, Cathedral Choirmaster, if you would like to join the choir.

 Rehearsals: Thursdays from 7 to 9 p.m.